 - Chiles – allow chiles to dry on the plant, hand harvest.

-- Corn – harvest sweet corn just after the milk-stage in the kernels (milk-stage is when a finger nail pressed into a kernel produces a white, milky liquid); sweet corn left too long on the plant may begin to ferment in the husk; for other corns, the cobs may dry completely on the plant, unless frost is likely or birds become a problem; remove entire cobs from plant.
+- Corn – if temperatures are high, harvest sweet corn when kernels harden just after the milk-stage (milk-stage is the ideal fresh-eating stage, when a finger nail pressed into a kernel produces a white, milky liquid); sweet corn left too long on the plant in high temperatures may begin to ferment in the husk; for other corns, the cobs may dry completely on the plant, unless frost is likely or birds become a problem; remove entire cobs from plant.

 - Gourds – allow to dry on the vine until just before first frost, then continue drying out of the rain; can take several months; gourds are dry when seeds rattle.